SmarterGerman

 There are abundant exercises to practice every aspect of German.

-It is not cheap, but comparable programmes charge thousands of dollars.
+Each level is $349 excl.
+VAT/GST.
 Up to 40% off with bundles.
 Ongoing Live Q&A sessions, completely free of charge.

 I Like